Mohammad1745/cachifyjs/README.md

 CachifyJS is a lightweight framework-agnostic npm package that helps you cache API responses in the browser's local storage.
-By caching API responses, you can reduce the number of network requests and improve the performance of your frontend application.
+By caching API responses, you can reduce the number of network requests and improve the performance of your frontend application built on any technology like: react, vue, angular, you name it.

 ## Installation